 Therefore, having excellent sharp blades in your grinder is very important, even mandatory.
 There are a few ways of sharpening blades in your grinder, so let’s check them out.

 The simplest and easiest method is to use rice.
 Just take one cup of uncooked rice and put it into the grinder.

-While sharpening the blades, rice will also do the cleaning and remove any oils or coffee hiding in the nooks of a grinder.
+Rice will clean and remove any oils or coffee that may be hiding in the nooks of a grinder while sharpening the blades.
 However, if you want to do only the cleaning without sharpening the blades, you can use pellets instead of rice.
 It’s up to you.

-You can also remove the blades from the grinder and sharpen them manually, although it might require some tools.
+You can also remove the blades from the grinder and sharpen them manually, although that might require some tools.

 Don’t Forget to Unplug the Grinder

 Also, don’t forget to unplug the grinder instead of just turning it off to prevent any injury.
 The grinder engine is pretty powerful and rotates at a top speed.
 When you remove the blades, the sharpening process is like a knife.
 If you have never done that before, it might require a bit of trial and error until you get the desired results.